-It is generally not recommended to create indexes on long columns.
-It is best to create indexes on small columns that provide a quick look-up to larger, unwieldy data in the row.
+Avoid creating indexes on long columns.
+Create indexes on small columns that provide a quick look-up to larger, unwieldy data in the row.
 You might not see performance improvements if you index long columns.
-For information about indexes, see Tuning Derby .
+For information about indexes, see Tuning Derby.